Quantifying Adaptability in Pre-trained Language Models with 500 Tasks: A 500-task benchmark

 \section{A 500-task benchmark}

 Our goal is to study the generalizability of task adaptation paradigms.
 In particular, we would like to identify which attributes of a task make it easy or difficult to learn, across different models and training schemes.
-While this work shares many of its high-level goals with existing benchmarks built from collections of real-world datasets, the makeup and difficulty of these datasets is often difficult to characterize precisely: differences in annotation standards, annotation quality, and dataset size mean that models often exhibit very different performance on datasets designed to evaluate evaluate model performance on the same abstract task.
+While this work shares many of its high-level goals with existing benchmarks built from collections of real-world datasets, the makeup and difficulty of these datasets is often difficult to characterize precisely: differences in annotation standards, annotation quality, and dataset size mean that models often exhibit very different performance on datasets designed to evaluate model performance on the same abstract task.
 In addition, existing datasets cover an exceedingly small subset of the space of all tasks that future NLP practitioners might wish to perform.
 To account for all these limitations, we propose to generate tasks \emph{synthetically} as described below.

 \paragraph{The space of tasks} \ourdataset is constructed compositionally: we begin by defining a space of \textbf{atomic tasks}, which are combined using a set of \textbf{composition operators} to produce more complex tasks.
-Every task takes as input one or more words, and outputs either a boolean value or a set of word sequences.
-We refer to any task that outputs booleans as a \textbf{predicate task}, and any task that outputs sets of word sequences as a \textbf{relation task}.
-A subset of relation tasks involve modeling relations between single words at the input and output; we refer to these as \textbf{word-level} tasks and the remaining relation tasks as \textbf{sequential tasks}.
+Every task takes as input a word or word sequence, and outputs either a boolean value or a set of words/word sequences.
+We refer to any task that outputs booleans as a \textbf{predicate task}, and any task that outputs sets of words or word sequences as a \textbf{relation task}.
+A subset of relation tasks involve modeling relations between single words at the input and output; we refer to these as \textbf{word-level} tasks and the remaining relation tasks (that take sequences as input or output) as \textbf{sequential tasks}.